Strategies for Managing Physician Health and Disruptive Conduct — Virtual

 As its title implies, our Strategies course is focused on two distinct topics: (1) identifying and addressing practitioner health issues and (2) managing disruptive conduct.
 Strategies teaches these topics with an intensive, case-study-based approach.

-Each day of the course will involve an in-depth look at one or more fictional practitioners and the audience and faculty will discuss strategies for managing the dilemmas presented by those practitioners.
+Each day of the course will involve an in-depth look at one or more fictional practitioners and the faculty will discuss strategies for managing the dilemmas presented by those practitioners.
 Along the way, participants will learn leadership lessons that will apply no matter what type of concern is at hand (e.g. leadership conflicts of interest, the importance of documentation), as well as specific tips for dealing with some of the most sensitive and difficult matters leaders face (e.g. responding collegially and professionally to behavior that is neither collegial nor professional).

 Day 1: Identifying and Addressing Practitioner Health Concerns

 - Applicability of the Americans with Disabilities Act

 - Application language that reduces the risk of discrimination claims

 - Can you request medical records or require a medical examination by a provider of your own choosing?

 - What if the applicant or his lawyer will only authorize partial information to be released?

 - Should you have a dedicated “Practitioner Health Committee”?

 - How should health information be recorded and stored?